Gibbons-Lab/isb_course_2022/docs/16S/talk.md

 Artifacts often represent *intermediate steps*, but Visualizations are *end points* meant for human consumption :point_up:.

+Artifacts and Visualizations in Qiime 2 are just zip files with annotations and a `data` folder that contains the actual output data.

 ---

 ## What is amplicon sequencing?

 <img src="assets/16S.png" width="100%">

+Note:

+- very efficient, every paired read covers the full area of interest
+- great sensitivity
+- but not genomics (not even a full gene)

 ---